At Ven-Tech Subsea, we take pleasure in disseminating news about emerging technologies and images, especially Remote Inspection Services.

 One or Two Multi-beam Sonars

-Two-dimensional (2D) and three-dimensional (3Dmulti-beam imaging sonar provides valuable feature detection capabilities for the inspection of variances in surface texture.
+Two-dimensional (2D) and three-dimensional (3D) multi-beam imaging sonar provides valuable feature detection capabilities for the inspection of variances in surface texture.

 Side-scan Sonar